Mobile Live Streaming: How to Live Stream from a Mobile Phone [2024 Update]

 5. Create a Detailed Video Content Plan

 It is also a good idea to have a detailed video content strategy for your stream before you get started.
+This is especially crucial as your stream will be happening in real-time and you won’t have any scope of modifying it when you’re live.
 Write out a script or bullet points that you’d like to cover.
 If one person is filming a subject or an event but is not on camera, they should have an idea of what angles to film at.
 However, if the subject (whether it’s you or an associate) is filming with the front camera, this shouldn’t be a concern.

 6. Test Your Setup